 A Nutrient Film Technique (NFT) setup performed inside a 6×4×3 meter greenhouse covered with polythene, equipped with airflow, fan and daylight.
 Instead of flat layouts, UPVC pipes - each one meter long - were tilted slightly at an angle of 3 to 5 degrees.
 These channels formed part of a loop involving a small pump that cycled nutrients from a 15-litre storage tank.
 Six-week-old Justicia plants were put into 2-inch mesh holders packed with perlite, vermiculite, and coir pith blended in a 2:2:1 ratio.

-The nutrient composition is provided as follows:
+The nutrient composition was provided as follows:

 Nitrogen at 143.5 ppm